destairdenbi/galaxy-atoms/README.md

 - [Set up the de.STAIR atoms](https://github.com/destairdenbi/galaxy-webhooks#set-up-the-destair-atoms)
 - If the contributed atom does not implement a task of an RNA-Seq or BS/RRBS-Seq analysis, then you will need to create a new linker file for the new analysis.
-Look at the examples in the repository.
+Look at the examples in the repository
 - Otherwise, name the contributed atom with the label ``dgea_Xx.yaml``, or ``bs_Xx.yaml``.
 Where ``X`` is the task number, and ``x`` a tool letter
 - [Set up the de.STAIR plugin](https://github.com/destairdenbi/galaxy-webhooks#set-up-the-destair-plugin)